 One of the worst blogging mistakes you can make is being grammatically incorrect.
 Even though the article may be informal in tone, ensuring it is grammatically correct is extremely important.

 Aside from the fact that bad grammar and spelling will hurt the article’s credibility, it makes the content more difficult to follow.
 It’s best to use apps such as Grammarly that will help you eliminate these issues.

 7. Not being relatable

-A common mistake that bloggers make is making the content information-heavy instead of making it information-rich.
+A common mistake that bloggers make is making the content information-heavy instead of information-rich.
 While the difference between the two seems subtle, it makes a world of difference.
-It is important that the piece that you are writing is as digestible for the target readership as possible.
+The piece that you are writing must be as digestible for the target audience as possible.

-- Focus on the reader-base: Before writing the article, make sure you understand who your primary reader is.
-For example, if you are writing about “10 Best Shoe Brands”, and your readers are primarily Indians, a blogging mistake to avoid would be using references about how helpful it would be while playing baseball, which is mainly an American sport.
+Before writing a blog post, make sure you understand who your primary reader is.
+For example, if you are writing about “10 Best Sports Shoe Brands”, and your readers are primarily Indians, a blogging mistake to avoid would be using references about how helpful it would be while playing baseball, which is mainly an American sport.

-- Be solution-oriented: You want the reader to find real solutions, which are not vague, conceptual, and impractical.
+You want your target audience to find real solutions which are not vague, conceptual, or impractical.
 Use examples to facilitate a better understanding of your point or solution.

 8. Rushed writing